fadhilkhafiz31/fyp-ims-ai/README.md

 ---
 ## 🧩 Project Structure
-You're right, that project structure is hard to read.
-It's a common issue where Markdown collapses all the lines into one long paragraph.

-To fix this and make it render as a clean tree, you just need to wrap the entire structure in a Markdown code block (using triple backticks ````).

-Here is the corrected ## 🧩 Project Structure section.
-I've also taken a moment to align all the comments neatly, which makes it even more readable.

-🧩 Project Structure
 fyp-ims-ai/
 ├── public/            # Static assets (favicon, manifest, etc.)
 ├── src/               # Main React app source